 On this episode I am interviewed by Nando Miranda, who was one of our previous guests in the show.
 I talk about my coming book “Create and Deliver a Killer Product Demo.”
-The book is available for pre-sale on Indiegogo until June 10.
+EDIT: The book is now available on Apress and other bookshops.

 What a product demo is